-1. Introduction
+1 Introduction

 Using Nature as a source of inspiration for solving problems is not a recent idea: since their first day on Earth, Humans have searched in Nature answers for their practical needs (French, 1994).
-This generic and simple idea evolved along with mankind needs and capacities (Bar-Cohen, 2006; Vogel & Davis, 2000), to become a bio-inspired design (BID), a design method that relies on Nature as a source of inspiration for inventive design tasks and for solving complex engineering problems.
+This generic and simple idea evolved along with mankind needs and capacities (Bar-Cohen, 2006; Vogel & Davis, 2000), up to become Bio-Inspired Design (BID), a design method that relies on Nature as a source of inspiration for inventive design tasks and for solving complex engineering problems.
 This approach to problems is constantly gaining popularity and consensus among the scientific community (Bonser & Vincent, 2007).

-Many of the several reasons of this trend have their rationale in the belief that bioinspired products and processes will exhibit higher performances and reduced environmental impact since, over the last 3.8 billion years, Nature has gone through a process of trial and error to refine the living organisms, processes, and materials on Earth.
-According to the Darwinian vision of evolution (Vincent, 2002), the biological systems that survived such a process are likely to be very resistant, energy efficient, and well integrated with the environment (Vincent, 2002).
+Many of the several reasons of this trend have their rationale in the belief that Bio-Inspired products and processes will exhibit higher performances and reduced environmental impact since, over the last 3.8 billion years, Nature has gone through a process of trial and error to refine the living organisms, processes, and materials on Earth.
+According to the Darwinian vision of evolution (Vincent, J. F. V. (2002)), the biological systems that survived such a process are likely to be very resistant, energy efficient and well integrated with the environment (Vincent, 2002).
 Nevertheless, biological systems are still marginally used as a reference for triggering the generation of inventive solutions and to learn from such a long experience.
-The lack of systematic and efficient means for supplying to designers and engineers the information about the lessons learned from Nature is certainly one of the main obstacles to the exploitation of such incredibly reached knowledge base.
+The lack of systematic and efficient means for supplying to designers and engineers the information about the lessons learned from Nature is certainly one of the main obstacles to the exploitation of such incredibly reach knowledge base.